-USForex Inc., doing business as OFX in the US, is registered as a money transmitter.
+USForex Inc. , doing business as OFX in the US, is registered as a Money Service Business.
 You can check details of all relevant state licenses online.
-Additionally, companies like OFX need to be licensed and regulated according to local laws in any other country in which they operate - that means that OFX is overseen by a total of 50 different regulators.
+Additionally, companies like OFX need to be licensed and regulated according to local laws in any other country in which they operate – that means that OFX is overseen by a total of 50 different regulators.

 Examples include the Financial Conduct Authority (FCA) in the UK, FINTRAC in Canada, or AUSTRAC in Australia.

 Sending a payment with OFX is safe.
+OFX isn’t a bank and so isn’t subject to exactly the same regulation – that’s because it offers different services to a bank.
+For the services it does offer, such as international payments and account services, it is as safe to use as a bank, and is subject to very similar rules.
 As a specialist broker, OFX can often also offer a broader range of services and a better exchange rate than a bank.

-Services such as OFX which are registered as a money transmitter are regulated by both state and Federal law, and must register with the Financial Crimes Enforcement Network (FinCEN) in the US.
-In practice, that means there’s little difference - when it comes to safety - between choosing your bank or choosing a specialist provider for your international payment.
+Services such as OFX which are registered as a Money Service Business are regulated by both state and Federal law, and must register with the Financial Crimes Enforcement Network (FinCEN) in the US.
+In practice, that means there’s little difference – when it comes to safety – between choosing your bank or choosing a specialist provider for your international payment.

 It is worth mentioning up front that as well as international payments, OFX also offers currency risk management solutions for individuals and businesses.
 These include forward exchange contracts in which you’ll lock in an exchange rate for a future transfer, by paying a deposit and signing a legally binding contract.